Xhaelri/Xhaelri/README.md

 ## 👋 **Profile**

-I'm a Front-End Developer who loves creating web apps that everyone can enjoy and use easily.
+I'm a Full-Stack Developer who loves creating web apps that everyone can enjoy and use easily.
 My goal is to design websites that look great, feel intuitive, and work seamlessly across all devices.
 I focus on accessibility and simplicity, making sure each user has a positive and engaging experience.

 ---